-If the emergency removal exceeds one (1) school day, then a hearing will be held on the next school day after the removal is ordered.
+If the emergency removal exceeds one (1) school day, then a hearing will be held after the removal is ordered.
 Written notice of the hearing and the reasons for removal and any intended disciplinary action will be provided to the student, as soon as practical prior to the hearing.
 If the student is subject to an out of school suspension, the student will have the opportunity to appear at an informal hearing before the principal, assistant principal, Superintendent or a designee, and may challenge the reasons for the removal or otherwise explain their actions.